Vaccinations Every Adult NeedsPublished: July 28, 2022

 All adults without evidence of immunity to varicella should receive two doses of this vaccine.
 If you have previously had chickenpox or are uncertain of prior exposure, your health care provider can test your immunity based on antibody levels in your blood.

 Human Papillomavirus (HPV)

 Although HPV is most commonly known for its role in cervical cancer, this virus has been found in multiple conditions.
 Adolescents are encouraged to get the vaccine between the ages of 11 and 12, but everyone ages 9 to 45 should consider the getting the HPV vaccine.
 Children under 15 need two doses of the vaccine, while anyone older needs three doses.

 The MMR vaccine is often given during childhood, but if you don’t have documentation of this vaccination and you’re over 19, you should get it.
 A routine second dose is given in some instances to adults who may work in health care facilities, plan to travel internationally or are students in postsecondary educational institutions.
 Rubella immunity is especially important in pregnancy, and all pregnant women without evidence of immunity should be vaccinated.

 Depending on medical or personal history, there are many vaccinations commonly recommended for adults.
-These include the meningococcal vaccine, hepatitis A and hepatitis B vaccines and the Haemophilus influenza type B (Hib) vaccine.
+These include the meningococcal vaccine, hepatitis A and hepatitis B vaccines, the Haemophilus influenza type B (Hib) vaccine, and, more recently and notably, the COVID-19 vaccine.
 Your health care provider will be able to review your history and recommend these vaccines if they are indicated.

 You can always find more information about adult immunizations from the Immunization Task Force – Metro Omaha, but I recommend starting a conversation with your Methodist Physicians Clinic health care provider for a personal discussion about what vaccines are right for you.